Women and the Opioids Epidemic: The Need for a Woman-Centered Response

 Third, the NWHN wants to see the FDA do a better job around the new opioid use disorder products on the market.
 The agency has incentivized manufacturers to create diagnostic or therapeutic products to address addiction and opioid abuse, or to offer pain mitigation—as a result, several new products have been rushed to market through the FDA’s Innovation Challenge (IC).
 While the epidemic calls for a rapid response, we believe this must include effective measures to protect consumer safety.
 We call on the FDA to create discrete and enforceable timelines for IC products’ post-market studies and formal applications so they can conduct normal reviews.
 This is essential for both providers and patients to receive real-world safety and efficacy information for informed decision-making.
 Such studies should include patient-reported endpoints about a drug’s effectiveness in addressing the cravings and impulses that characterize addiction.

-Substance use during pregnancy has been linked to serious, negative health outcomes pregnancy, childbirth, and the post-partum period—and programs to address maternal mortality are vitally needed.
-The NWHN is pleased that, starting in January 2020, the Centers for Medicare and Medicaid Services (CMS) will fund a new program, the Maternal Opioid Misuse (MOM) model, to improve care coordination for pregnant and postpartum Medicaid beneficiaries experiencing opioid use disorder.
-The program, which will operate in up to 12 states, will provide access to critical essential physical and behavioral health services (including MAT), “maternity care, relevant primary care services, and other mental and behavioral health services beyond MAT.”
+Substance use during pregnancy has been linked to serious, negative health outcomes during pregnancy, childbirth, and the post-partum period.
+Starting in January 2020, the Centers for Medicare and Medicaid Services (CMS) will fund a new program, the Maternal Opioid Misuse (MOM) model, to improve care coordination for pregnant and postpartum Medicaid beneficiaries experiencing opioid use disorder.
+The program, which will operate in up to 12 states, will provide access to critical essential physical and behavioral health services (including MAT), as well as “maternity care, relevant primary care services, and other mental and behavioral health services beyond MAT.”
 The NWHN applauds this response to the opioid epidemic, which is far more likely to be effective than the punitive approaches adopted by too many states.

 Addiction and substance use has led to the arrests and incarceration of pregnant women across the country on charges of abuse, neglect, and reckless endangerment of the fetus.
 In 23 states and the District of Columbia, substance use during pregnancy is considered to be child abuse in civil child-welfare statutes; in 3 states it is grounds for detaining a woman in an institution.
 These laws are disproportionately enforced against women of color and low-income women.
-For example, Amnesty International reports that in Tennessee, one-quarter of these arrests occurred in Shelby County, a county that is more than 50% African-American and boasts one of the state’s lowest rates of babies exposed to opioid drugs prenatally.
+For example, Amnesty International reports that in Tennessee, one-quarter of the state’s arrests for prenatal substance use occurred in Shelby County—a majority Black county—even though Shelby has one of the state’s lowest rates of babies exposed to opioid drugs prenatally.
 In states like these, pregnant people who are struggling with opioid use disorder avoid seeking addiction treatment and other forms of medical care—including prenatal and postnatal care—due to reasonable fears that they may be arrested, incarcerated, and/or lose custody of their children.

 Women need clear, accessible information about their medical options and freedom from police involvement in their medical decisions.
 State lawmakers should modernize their laws so that pregnant people do not risk arrest or prosecution when they are struggling with addiction.
 States should promote access to maternal health care, evidence-based treatment services, and the full range of sexual and reproductive health care services.
 States should also explicitly guarantee that pregnant people will not be tested for drugs without their knowledge and explicit consent.